How to sleep in a Heatwave

-Wool acts like an extension to our skin, increasing the cooling effect by absorbing water vapour, yet still magically feeling dry.
+Cool wool blankets for summer act like an extension to our skin, increasing the cooling effect by absorbing water vapour, yet still magically feeling dry.

-It’s normal to lose around half a litre of moisture even on a cold night, but because highly breathable wool wicks away so much water vapour our skin, it cools us down, keeps us dry, not sticky.
+It’s normal to lose around half a litre of moisture even on a cold night, but because highly breathable wool wicks away so much water vapour from our skin, it cools us down, and keeps us dry, not sticky.
 And asleep!
 For those nights when we want to cocoon ourselves under a cover just to feel secure and it’s too hot for a duvet, a natural wool blanket is perfect.

-Science backs sleeping with wool
+Science supports sleeping with light wool blankets for summer

 - Sleeping in wool resulted in less fragmented sleep compared to other fabrics, especially between wool and polyester sleepwear